Me propuse hacer una bomba de agua centrífuga casera, y aquí tienes el resultado.

 As shown in the drawing, we draw 3 imaginary axes (black lines).

-The spirals (red lines) connect each line on the inside to the next line on the outside, look
+The spirals (red lines) connect each line on the inside to the next line on the outside, look at the numbers.

 This trick is important, because it is the way to respect the measurements, otherwise you may get a weird lettuce.